 Note: Financial aid is available to those who qualify.

-Chamberlain offers special tuition rates to the following groups:
+Chamberlain offers group-specific tuition rates to the following groups:

 Scholarships are funds that, in most cases, you do not need to repay.
 Chamberlain College of Nursing offers its students both need-based and merit-based scholarships.